 Hello!
-So I’ve been in Canada for about a few weeks now and I’ve been a very busy lady.
+So I landed in Canada a few weeks ago and I’ve been a very busy lady.

 After 14 hours of sleep, I woke up refreshed on my second day in Canada.
 I summoned an Uber and headed for the popular Square One Mall for some food.

 I also wanted to purchase some supplies for the Airbnb room I’m staying in temporarily, and buy a SIM card.

 I tried out Tim Hortons at the mall and was a tad disappointed with the taste but the caffeine woke me right up.

 After the first day, I got a hang of my general bearing and realized using Uber was a waste of money.

 I was staying in a centrally located home and I didn’t really need to use Uber.
 I turned on my data and used Google Maps from thereon.

 I started walking almost everywhere after the second day.

 Walking is also a good idea because I don’t know when I’m going to be able to get back into my workout program, so walking is going to be my default form of exercise for the time being.